slavielle/grabbag/doc/path-and-query.md

 ## Query, let's go further

-We've seen that the simplest form of a query is a Path, We've seen to that a Query can be a path array, using or not ids.
+We've seen that the simplest form of a query is a Path, We've seen also a query can be a path-array, using or not path-ids.

 Fine.
-Let's make a step ahead.
+Let's make a step ahead with embedded path-arrays.

-### Embedded path arrays
+### Embedded path-arrays

-In a query, Path arrays can be embedded in order to produce leveled structured results.
+In a query, path-arrays can be embedded in order to produce leveled structured results.
-Each path array can contain paths or embedded path arrays that will be resolved to produce results in the related result scope.
+Each path-array can contain paths or embedded path-arrays that will be resolved to produce results in the related result scope.

-Embedded path arrays example :
+Embedded path-arrays example :

 ```php
 [